Hexcein-moonsters/polytrack_AI/README.md

 ### Software requirements:
 I have currently only tested this on Windows 11 with pnpm (any package manager would work perfectly fine) and Node.js v22.17.0, frontend on Google Chrome: v142.0.7444.163.
 The backend is very flexible, it only uses Express to serve /public at localhost:19999, so as long as your code language can serve a static website this project should work.
-I'm not sure about the frontend requirements though, as I use `navigator.wakeLock.request("screen");` to prevent the WebGL Context from being lost (as that makes the AI unable to predict anything and will forever run the simulation with 0% progress and will completely dumb-ify)
+I'm not sure about the frontend requirements though, as I use `navigator.wakeLock.request("screen");` to prevent the WebGL Context from being lost (as that makes the AI unable to predict anything and will forever run the simulation with 0% progress and will completely 'lobotomize' its brain)

 ## Usage
 `pnpm install`, `node main.js`, Open `localhost:19999` in browser to get a black page with a determinism speed check in console.
 If the determinism check fails, you cannot run the simulation.
 (Normal Polytrack has the same requirements, it's most likely that the check will succeed).
 A good speed is about 10-25ms.